AntonioArriaga/ansible-cisco/README.md

 In this repository there is a playbook example that adds a VRF and some interfaces in the VRF.
 In order to do that, the playbook has the following tasks:
 - Search in BGP Reflectors router of de network if the RD you want to configure already exists.
-- Search in BRAS if exists a VRF with the same name
+- Search in BRAS if exists a VRF with the same name.
-- Adds the new VRF, some interfaces, and place the interfaces in the VRF
+- Adds the new VRF, some interfaces, and place the interfaces in the VRF.